ocelotconsulting/ocelotconsulting.github.io/_drafts/2016-10-03-letsencrypt-lambda.md

 ---

 ### Free Certificates!
->Let’s Encrypt is a free, automated, and open certificate authority brought to you by the non-profit Internet Security Research Group (ISRG). - [Lets-Encrypt](https://letsencrypt.org/)
+>Let’s Encrypt is a free, automated, and open certificate authority brought to you by the non-profit Internet Security Research Group (ISRG). - [Let's Encrypt](https://letsencrypt.org/)

 That is awesome, I think most people can get behind free.
-Thanks Lets-Encrypt (LE) !
-A big question when venturing out of the hobby world of personal websites, is how can I automate my SSL infrastructure using this certificate authority (CA), and how flexible can it be?
+Certificates are necessary in order to encrypt content (TLS) over a web connection (think bank websites, online merchants, etc.) A big question when venturing out of the hobby world of personal websites, is how can I automate my SSL infrastructure (generating/renewing/configuring) using this certificate authority (CA), and how flexible can it be?

-Unfortunately, most client implementations of the LE/[ACME protocol](https://github.com/ietf-wg-acme/acme/) leave something wanting.
+Unfortunately, most client implementations of the Let's Encrypt (LE)/[ACME protocol](https://github.com/ietf-wg-acme/acme/) leave something wanting.
 Either they're designed as more of a CLI option, which is great for an individual server/EC2 instance or they require a server to respond to domain challenges at a specific endpoint.

-Partly as a response to this, I've created [node-letsencrypt-lambda](https://github.com/ocelotconsulting/node-letsencrypt-lambda), which aims to make managing certificates for domains even simpler to automate for users who want to leverage infrastructure in AWS.
-Once you are able to create your own SSL certificates using this tool, you can use them to secure your personal website, or automate your SSL infrastructure on several hosts/various services depending on your personal/organization's domain and host setup.
+Partly as a response to this, I've created [node-letsencrypt-lambda](https://github.com/ocelotconsulting/node-letsencrypt-lambda), which leverages the serverless capabilities of [AWS Lambda](https://aws.amazon.com/lambda/) to make managing certificates for domains even simpler to automate, for those users who want to leverage infrastructure in AWS.
+Once you are able to create/renew your own SSL certificates using this tool, you can use them to secure your personal website, or automate your SSL infrastructure on several hosts/various services depending on your personal/organization's domain and host setup.

-### At a glance...
+### Let's Encrypt/ACME protocol at a glance...

-Lets-Encrypt can be simple to use, as long as you understand what the ACME protocol needs:
+Let's Encrypt can be simple to use, as long as you understand what the ACME protocol needs:

 * First, a domain admin registers his or her public key with LE (in an automated fashion).